aridjayarecipes/cutesrecipes.web.app/content/post/2367-easiest-way-to-make-perfect-banana-bread-baked-oatmeal.md

 ##### Instructions to make Banana Bread Baked Oatmeal:

 1. Preheat the oven to 375°F. Grease a 9x9" baking pan and set it aside.
 1. In a large bowl, mash the Bananas, then whisk in the eggs, vanilla, brown sugar, cinnamon, baking powder and salt.
-Then once that&#39;s combined, whisk in the milk.
+Then once that's combined, whisk in the milk.
 Last, fold in the oats and walnuts.
 Pour out the mixture into the baking pan.
 1. Bake for 35-40 minutes, until the edges are golden and the top is set.
 Let it cool a bit before you slice it into 9 squares.
 Refrigerate any leftovers.